bezmoradi/tutorials/go/08-slice.md

 }
 ```

-When you pass the `numbers` slice to the `update` function, the slice header is copied, but the pointer inside that header still points to the same underlying array.
-This is why modifying `n[0]` affects the original `numbers` slice—they share the same backing array.
+When you pass the `numbers` slice to the `update` function, the slice is copied, but its pointer still points to the same underlying array.
+This is why modifying `n[0]` affects the original `numbers` slice as they share the same backing array.

-**Important caveat**: If the function uses `append` and causes the slice to grow beyond its capacity, a new backing array is allocated, and the connection to the original slice's array is broken.
+If the function uses `append` and causes the slice to grow beyond its capacity, a new backing array is allocated, and the connection to the original slice's array is broken.
 The original slice remains unchanged because only the copied slice header gets updated with the new array pointer.

 ## How to Create A Slice of Structs